 What to look for in well-drafted construction contracts?
 Many architects and contractors use the American Institute of Architects (AIA) pre-printed, “fill in the blank” form contracts.
 Although these AIA forms are a good, fundamental starting point, most attorneys draft extensive riders to supplement them.
-The riders are frequently proposed by the owner’s lawyer because the AIA form is drafted to favor the interests of the architect or contractor.
+The owner’s lawyer frequently proposes the riders because the AIA form is drafted to favor the architect’s or contractor’s interests.

-Some contractors on small projects may forgo formal construction contracts altogether and give the owner an estimate, payment schedule and a brief description of the scope of work.
-Although this gives the contractor flexibility to figure it out along the way, it can prove disastrous for the owner.
+Some contractors on small projects may forgo formal construction contracts and give the owner an estimate, payment schedule, and a brief description of the scope of work.
+Although this allows the contractor flexibility to figure it out, it can prove disastrous for the owner.
 Once the contractor begins demolition, it is too late for the owner to negotiate.
-Also, if demolition has begun and the architect is making changes in the design, then the owner is going to have to pay for costly change orders.
+Also, if demolition has already started and the architect is making changes in the design, then the owner will have to pay for costly change orders.
 The contractor can only be held accountable for building according to the architect’s plans as they existed when the contractor bid on the project.
-If the design is incomplete, the project will be bid at a lower price and will result in more change orders.
-In the bidding process, the contractor should advise the owner as to whether the architect’s designs are clear.
+If the design is incomplete, the project will be bid at a lower price, resulting in more change orders.
+In the bidding process, the contractor should advise the owner whether the architect’s designs are straightforward.
 Sometimes it is best not to hire a contractor recommended by the architect.
 If they are independent, it creates a system of checks and balances.

-Despite the best planning, often there are changes made because of an owner’s changing needs, issues obtaining special materials, substitutions, etc. There can be unforeseen building issues after starting work that will need to be addressed and fixed before work can move forward.
-These issues can result in changes in the scope of work and the cost of the project.
-In addition to the change orders there may need to be amendments to the contract.
-Knowing these will likely happen, delays have to be accounted for in construction contracts.
+Despite the best planning, changes are often made because of an owner’s changing needs, issues obtaining unique materials, substitutions, etc. There can be unforeseen building issues after starting work that will need to be addressed and fixed before work can move forward.
+These issues can result in changes in the scope of work and the project’s cost.
+In addition to the change orders, there may need to be amendments to the contract.
+Knowing these will likely happen, construction contracts must account for delays.
 One method is to insert language in the contract regarding per diem monetary penalties for each day the project is behind schedule.
-Although it can be difficult to enforce these provisions, inserting this language can still build in methods to control delays and incentivize everyone to timely complete the project.
+Although it can be difficult to enforce these provisions, inserting this language can still build methods to control delays and incentivize everyone to complete the project promptly.

 If and when disagreements arise without a contract, there will not be any provisions or language to address the dispute.
-This generally leads to litigation where an arbitrator or judge will have to interpret the parties’ intentions, a lengthy and costly undertaking.
+This generally leads to litigation where an arbitrator or judge must interpret the parties’ intentions, a lengthy and costly undertaking.

-Hiring an experienced construction lawyer and drilling down on the specifics of the project prior to the negotiation are both major factors in the ultimate success of any construction project.
+Hiring an experienced construction lawyer and drilling down on the specifics of the project before the negotiation are significant factors in any construction project’s ultimate success.